nickjennion/cheat/README.md

 - Credentials are never stored by the tool
 - SSL verification disabled for lab DNAC instances
 - Tokens expire at session end
-- If using dnac.env, add it to `.gitignore`
+- dnac.env, used for local storage of DNAC server and credentials - git ignored